ogame-ninja/documentation/doc/admin/settings.md

 ##### [General]
 Logs retention: how many days of logs do we want to keep in the database.

+Images URL: you can provide a set of images to use in the app (that you have created).

 ##### [Telegram]
 See <a href="https://www.ogame.ninja/faq">FAQ</a> in defender section.